Notre Dame du Haut Chapel by Le Corbusier – Ronchamp

 The new chapel designed by Le Corbusier was inaugurated and consecrated by the archbishop of Besançon, Marcel-Marie Dubois, on June 25, 1955.

-- Le Corbusier had actually designed a church, the Basilica of Sainte Baume in southern France, about one year before, in 1948; yet, the project, not well accepted by the local Catholic authorities, was never built; that could also explain his reluctance to accept a new commission for a religious building
+- Le Corbusier had designed a church, the Basilica of Sainte Baume in southern France, about one year before, in 1948; yet, the project, not well accepted by the local Catholic authorities, was never built; that could also explain his reluctance to accept a new commission for a religious building

-An early-20th-century French postcard which depicts the Notre Dame du Haut chapel before 1913, when a fire triggered by a lightning partially destroyed it; the Gothic-revival wing on the right was completed in 1859, while the older chapel on the left dated back to the Middle Ages
+An early-20th-century French postcard which depicts the Notre Dame du Haut chapel before 1913, when a fire triggered by a bolt of lightning partially destroyed it; the Gothic-revival wing on the right was completed in 1859, while the older chapel on the left dated back to the Middle Ages

 The old chapel in 1944, after being bombed and damaged during the World War Two; courtesy of Les Amis du Musée de la Mine de Ronchamp